LDSSA/bootcamp/README.md

 - The Exercise Notebook is where you will execute what you've learned.
 - The Examples Notebook is a kind of "cheat sheet" that you can use to recall how  to use functions.
 It does **not** teach you any details.

-#### If (when) you have doubts about the materials
-Please checkout the [How to Ask for Help](https://github.com/LDSSA/wiki/wiki/How-to-ask-for-and-give-help) section

-#### If (when) you find bugs, typos or minor mistakes
-This repo is completely open source and is continuously improving over time.
-When you spot a mistake, please check whether it has been detected in the [issues](https://github.com/LDSSA/bootcamp/issues).
-If it hasn't, please open an issue, explaining in details where it is (e.g. in what notebook, and on what line), and how to reproduce the error.
-If it is an easy fix, feel free to make a pull request.